 (b) itemize, identifying the payee and the beneficiary:

-(i) each separate payment conferring $25 or more benefit to any public official when the payment was made for the purpose of lobbying; and
+(i) each separate payment conferring $25 or more benefit to any legislator when the payment was made for the purpose of lobbying; and

-(ii) each separate payment conferring $100 or more benefit to more than one public official, regardless of individual benefit when the payment was made for the purpose of lobbying, except that in regard to a dinner or other function to which all senators or all representatives have been invited, the beneficiary may be listed as all members of that group without listing separately each person who attended;
+(ii) each separate payment conferring $100 or more benefit to more than one legislator, regardless of individual benefit when the payment was made for the purpose of lobbying, except that in regard to a dinner or other function to which all senators or all representatives have been invited, the beneficiary may be listed as all members of that group without listing separately each legislator who attended;

 (c) list each contribution and membership fee that amounts to $250 or more when aggregated over the period of 1 calendar year paid to the principal for the purpose of lobbying, with the full address of each payer and the issue area, if any, for which the payment was earmarked;